wild-flame/jekyll-simple/README.md

 ## ^-^

-You can click the button [Say Thanks!](https://saythanks.io/to/wild-flame) at the first if you use my project. :D
+You can click the button [Say Thanks!](https://saythanks.io/to/wild-flame) at the first of README if you use/like my project. :D